optiz0r/energy-usage/README.md

 ## Grafana

+### Hosted MQTT

 `grafana.energy-usage.json` contains an example Grafana dashboard which consumes this data (using the prometheus query interface of VictoriaMetrics).

 ![Grafana dashboard screenshot](energy-usage-dashboard.png)

 Upon import of the dashboard, you will be prompted to select your datasource, and enter your unit and standing charges.
 These are used to plot the costs of realtime usage data, and the daily/weekly/monthly consumption using accumulated usage statistics by the meters.
 The dashboard does not currently use live tarrif data, as this is not provided in the Bright MQTT feed.

+### Local MQTT

+`grafana.energy-usage.local-mqtt.json` contains a similar dashboard for use with the local mqtt data format.

+Upon import of the dashboard, you will be prompted to select your datasource.
+When using local MQTT, the tariff data is included in the published metrics, and the costs displayed are using the live tariff data.

 ## Tested with: